 How is it spread?

-The flu virus spreads easily through exposure to discharges from the nose and throat of an infected person.
+The flu virus spreads easily in discharges from the nose and throat of an infected person.
 It is often spread by coughing, sneezing or talking.
-A person might also get the flu by touching a surface or object that has the flu virus on it, and then touching their own mouth, eyes or possibly their nose.
+A person might also get the flu by touching a surface or object that has the flu virus on it, and then touching his or her own mouth, eyes or nose.

 When and for how long is a person able to spread the disease?